ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Additional Experiments

 \section{Additional Experiments}

 \paragraph{\textbf{Viewing direction jittering.}} For Realistic Synthetic 360$^\circ$~\cite{mildenhall2021nerf} and Shiny Blender~\cite{verbin2022ref}, which consist of inward-facing synthetic scenes with objects located at the center, we adopt the viewing direction jittering, which is a minor additional strategy slightly improving the performance.
 We simply add the Gaussian random noise to the input viewing direction $\mathbf{d}$ to improve the robustness for the slight change of viewpoints.
-As shown in~\cref{supp_tab:exp_view_jitter}, we are able to achieve marginal improvement of rendering quality while still outperforming its baseline, FlipNeRF, even without the jittering.
+As shown in~\cref{supp_tab:exp_view_jitter}, we are able to achieve marginal improvement of rendering quality while still outperforming its baseline, FlipNeRF, even without the jittering strategy.

-\paragraph{\textbf{Masking thresholds.}} Our HourglassNeRF utilizes an additional batch of hourglasses covering a broader area of unseen views, which are conceptualized as a bundle of flipped diffuse reflection rays as shown in~\cref{supp_fig:hg_diff_ref}, and the high-frequency components of samples along an hourglass are adaptively regularized depending on the angle between the original input direction and the estimated normal vector, \ie the target pixel photo-consistency.
-As a result, with the same $\psi=90^\circ$ as FlipNeRF, our HourglassNeRF might suffer from the performance degradation due to over-regularization.
-As demonstrated in~\cref{supp_tab:exp_mask_threshold}, our HourglassNeRF achieves the best result with $\psi=45^\circ$.
-The larger $\psi$ becomes than $45^\circ$, the worse the performance, as an hourglass covering too wide area of unseen views leads to over-regularization, which adversely affects the training.
-On the other hand, a smaller $\psi$ than $45^\circ$ also leads to poorer performance, as the newly generated hourglasses are excessively filtered, resulting in only a limited number of augmented hourglasses being utilized for training.
-Note that the masking threshold $\psi$ depends on the characteristics of casting ray rather than the hyperparameter which needs to be finetuned elaboratively.
+\paragraph{\textbf{Masking thresholds.}} Our ARC-NeRF utilizes an additional batch of Area Rays covering a broader area of unseen views, and the high-frequency components of samples along an Area Ray are adaptively regularized via Integrated Positional Encoding (IPE) depending on the angle between the original input direction and the estimated normal vector, \ie the target pixel photo-consistency.
+As a result, with the same $\psi=90^\circ$ as FlipNeRF, our ARC-NeRF might suffer from the performance degradation due to over-regularization.
+As demonstrated in~\cref{supp_tab:exp_mask_threshold}, our ARC-NeRF achieves the best result with $\psi=45^\circ$.
+The larger $\psi$ becomes than $45^\circ$, the worse the performance, as an Area Ray covering too wide area of unseen views leads to over-regularization, which adversely affects the training.
+On the other hand, a smaller $\psi$ than $45^\circ$ also leads to poorer performance, as the newly generated Area Rays are excessively filtered, resulting in only a limited number of augmented Area Rays being utilized for training.
+Note that the masking threshold $\psi$ depends on the characteristics of casting ray rather than being the hyperparameter which needs to be finetuned elaboratively.

-\paragraph{\textbf{Additional results.}} The quantitative comparisons including the pre-training methods on DTU are demonstrated in~\cref{supp_tab:dtu}.
-Our HourglassNeRF achieves competitive performance among the SOTA methods.